localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 ## 3. The Terraform Configuration File

-The entire Terraform configuration file for setting up the application stack is available in the application repository at https://github.com/localstack-samples/cloud-pods-collaboration-demo/blob/main/terraform/main.tf.
+The entire Terraform configuration file for setting up the application stack is available in the same repository at https://github.com/localstack-samples/cloud-pods-collaboration-demo/blob/main/terraform/main.tf.
 To deploy all the resources on LocalStack, navigate to the project's root folder and use the following commands: